paulch42/lean-spec/md/FPL/Flight.md

 ## Flight Identification

-The flight identifier is used for when matching received flight information against known flights.
+The flight identifier is used when matching received flight information against known flights.
 The match is based on:

 - Aircraft identification (field 7a).
 - Departure aerodrome (field 13a).